 Six Step Reframing

-In this video, Michael takes you through a six-step reframing exercise.
+In this video, Michael takes you through an NLP six-step reframing exercise.

 Six Step Reframing can be used for any habit or behaviour change.
 I find it a gentle technique that will either provide a solution or give us enough information to know what to do next.
 I’ve extended the technique from the original six steps, as I find this more effective, but it’s still the same technique.